Pathways of Thoughts: Multi-Directional Thinking for Long-form Personalized Question Answering: Experiments

 \subsubsection{\textbf{Datasets}}

-We conduct experiments on the LaMP-QA benchmark \citep{lamp-qa}, the only publicly available dataset for personalized QA.
-LaMP-QA covers three diverse domains: (1) Art \& Entertainment (767 questions), (2) Lifestyle \& Personal Development (989 questions), and (3) Society \& Culture (1074 questions).\footnote{Other datasets for personalized text generation, such as LaMP \citep{lamp} and LongLaMP \citep{longlamp}, are not suitable for our setting for two main reasons.
-First, they primarily target open-ended content generation, which differs from the QA focus of this work (Section~\ref{sec:intro}).
-Second, unlike LaMP-QA, which provides explicit ground-truth annotations of user expectations, they include only a single reference response.
-This restricts their ability to capture the diversity of valid personalized outputs and can lead to misalignment with user expectations, as noted by \citet{lamp-qa}.
-These limitations are particularly problematic for our feedback-based approach, where convergence to a single reference response is both infeasible and suboptimal for reliable evaluation.} Each LaMP-QA example contains a user query, the user’s question history (serving as a profile), a narrative that reflects the user’s perspective and intent, and a set of personalized rubrics specifying the aspects an ideal response should address.
-For evaluation, we adopt the procedure of \citet{lamp-qa}, but replace their suggested evaluator (Qwen-2.5, 32B) with Gemini 1.5 Pro, a more capable model.
+We conduct experiments on the LaMP-QA benchmark \citep{lamp-qa}, the only publicly available dataset for long-form personalized QA.
+LaMP-QA covers three diverse domains: (1) Art \& Entertainment (767 questions), (2) Lifestyle \& Personal Development (989 questions), and (3) Society \& Culture (1074 questions).
+Each LaMP-QA example contains a user question, the user’s question history (serving as the user profile), a user-written narrative that reflects the user’s information need and intent, and a set of personalized rubrics specifying the aspects an ideal response should address.
+For evaluation, we follow the evaluation recipe of \citet{lamp-qa} with Gemini 1.5 Pro as the evaluator language model.
 For each question, the evaluator checks whether the generated response addresses each personalized aspect, assigning scores in the range $[0,2]$.
 These are normalized to $[0,1]$, and the final response score is computed as the mean normalized score across all aspects.
 For details, we refer the reader to \citet{lamp-qa}.
 In one experiment, we corroborate our findings through a side-by-side human evaluation comparing \rmdpwithsearchshort to the strongest baseline.